danagutu/FreeFind/README.md

 - (optional) improve the prompt setup to be more consistent.
 Currently 3/10 are failing because of hallucinations

 ### Week 5 - Front-End and Web Frameworks
-- host via heroku (?)
+- host via Github Pages
-- display elements (react?)
+- display elements (static page HTML CSS)
-- connect to firebase
+- connect to firebase (JS)

 ### Week 6 - First Release
 - Populate back-end